Thenextgen1/map-with-weather/README.md

 The following dependencies were required and used for the assessment:

 - Typescript - Static typeChecking
-- Moment - Exracted and Parsed the date each repository was created, in the /github route, relative to the date set in the REST api.
+- Moment - Exracted and Parsed the date from the weather api route, relative to the date set in the REST api.
 - React-Icons - Obtained specific icons from a collection of libraries.
 - React-Map-gl - A react library built on the map box interface
 - Next - A fullStack framework built on react